razaaasif/MyPortfolio/README.md

 #Master Portfolio
-This ortfolio is made in React.js .
+This Portfolio is made in React.js .